microsoftgraph/microsoft-graph-docs.pt-BR/concepts/tutorial-access-package-api.md

 ### <a name="delete-the-access-package"></a>Excluir o pacote de acesso

-Use a **id** do pacote de acesso que você gravou anteriormente para excluí-lo.
+Use a **ID** do pacote de acesso que você registrou anteriormente para excluí-lo.

 #### <a name="request"></a>Solicitação